vulcand/vulcan/README.md

 ```

-* In this case Vulcan will replay request to the next server chosen by the load balancer.
-As such behavior may lead to the cascading failures,
+* In this case Vulcan will retry the request on the next upstream selected by the load balancer.

+__Note__

+Failover allows fast deployments of the underlying applications, however it requires that the request would be idempotent, i.e. can be safely retried several times.
+Read more about the term here: http://stackoverflow.com/questions/1077412/what-is-an-idempotent-operation

+E.g. most of the GET requests are idempotent as they don't change the app state, however you should be more careful with POST requests,
+as they may do some damage if repeated.

-make sure you return limited amount of upstreams in the request.
+Failovers can also lead to the cascading failures.
+Imagine some bad request killing your service, in this case failover will kill all upstreams!
+That's why make sure you return limited amount of upstreams with the control response in case of failover to limit the potential damage.

 Control server example
 -------------------